- About

 Overview

-THE MOREHOUSE HISTORY PROGRAM EQUIPS STUDENTS TO DEVELOP A BROAD BASE OF WORLD KNOWLEDGE WITH A PARTICULAR EMPHASIS THE HISTORY OF BLACK PEOPLE.
+THE MOREHOUSE HISTORY PROGRAM EQUIPS STUDENTS TO DEVELOP A BROAD BASE OF WORLD KNOWLEDGE WITH A PARTICULAR EMPHASIS ON THE HISTORY OF BLACK PEOPLE.

 -